spryker/spryker-docs/docs/scos/dev/architecture/code-buckets.md

 ## Defining code buckets of a project

-Since the PHP code owns the code bucket implementations, it is necessary to validate the value of the `SPRYKER_CODE_BUCKET` environment variable.
+Since the PHP code owns the code bucket implementations, you must validate the value of the `SPRYKER_CODE_BUCKET` environment variable.

 You can define the code buckets of a project in `src/SprykerConfig/CodeBucketConfig.php`: